Even though royalty lived in them for brief periods, more often Spanish castles were designed to withstand sieges

 3.Alhambra

-The Alhambra is a palace and fortress complex, one of Spain's major tourist attractions, a UNESCO World Heritage Site and the inspiration for many songs and stories.
+Alhambra is one of Spain's major tourist attractions, a UNESCO World Heritage Site, and the inspiration for countless songs and stories.

 2.Alcazar de los Reyes Cristianos